The KHS College Resource Center

 The following may help in with the essay writing process:

 Financial Aid from the College

 "Need based" – Offered to those who qualify or demonstrate financial need.
 Most colleges require a FAFSA (Free Application for Federal Student Aid).
 Check the college’s financial aid page.
 The FAFSA is now required for graduating seniors in Texas.

-The resources listed here are just a few of the many options available online.
+The resources listed here are just a few of the many search options available online.
 College room volunteers provide information based on experience and research.
 Even though every attempt is made to verify posted information, things do change.
 Neither the school nor the volunteers accept liability for the accuracy of information.
 Always check official sources for the most up-to-date information.